Best Season: Spring(March – May) and Autumn(Sept – November)

-It is not as famous trek as the Everest region and Annapurna region treks but provides beautiful scenery along the path.
-Highlights include the natural beauty of forest, rivers, and flora.
+It is not as famous a trek as the Everest region and Annapurna region treks but provides beautiful scenery along the path.
+Highlights include the natural beauty of forests, rivers, and flora.
 Larky La Pass is the highest point of the trek.
-During this trek, you definitely encounter with the peaceful natural environment and heart pleasing scenery.
+During this trek, you definitely encounter a peaceful natural environment and heart-pleasing scenery.

 Upon your arrival in Kathmandu (TIA), our representative from Hillstrek will be there to pick you up.
 You will be transferred to the hotel in half an hour drive with a private vehicle.
 We discuss our trip and you have time for refreshments.
 In the evening we are together again to welcome dinner in the typical Nepalese restaurant with cultural programs.

 After breakfast, your tour guide will pick you up for half day sightseeing in Kathmandu valley UNESCO protected world heritage sites .You will have your lunch in the restaurant with the view of Stupa then you will be back to hotel.
 You will meet your tour leader and discuss about the trek and do last minutes arrangements.

 We start early drive today for Sotikhola.
 During the drive, we enjoy views of Nepalese countryside along with the mountain sceneries.
 We drive on a pitched road from Kathmandu to Dhading Besi, district headquarter of Dhading, but the drive from Dhanding Besi to Arughat will be on a rough road.
 Upon reaching Arughat, a major town in the region we drive further towards Sotikhola through Arkhet bazar which place supply all the goods and materials for Manashlu region.